CRANBROOK CENTER FOR COLLECTIONS AND RESEARCH PRESENTS

 A visionary leader, Dr. Bauder served as Cranbrook’s President and Chief Executive Officer from 1983 to 1996, a period during which she not only developed Cranbrook’s first community-wide strategic plans but also created a master plan that ultimately led to the building of the Vlasic Early Childhood Center, the Williams Natatorium, the Academy of Art’s New Studios Building, and the expansion of the Institute of Science.
 In 1996, Dr. Bauder became Vice President of Masco Corporation, a position she held until she retired in 2007.
 A 2014 recipient of Cranbrook’s prestigious Founders Award, Dr. Bauder now resides in Columbia, Maryland.

-For additional information in advance of the lecture, please call the Center at 248.645.3307.
-For information and assistance on the afternoon of the lecture, please call the Art Museum’s Front Desk at 248.645.3320.
+For additional information in advance of the lecture, please email email@example.com or call the Center at 248.645.3307 and leave a voicemail.
+We will return your call shortly.

 Header Image: James Scripps Booth (Artist), Le Grand Prix – France Mural, 1914, Cranbrook House, Tower Garage.
 Cranbrook Center for Collections and Research, Cultural Properties Collections, Founders Collection (CEC 1137).
 Photography by R. H. Hensleigh; Copyright Cranbrook Archives.